codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+Why are fish easy to weigh?
+Because they have their own scales.

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. JavaScript
+ 1. Sandy Bridge
- 2. C++
+ 2. Skylake
- 3. Python
+ 3. Coffee Lake
- 4. Binary
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  Binary
+  Coffee Lake
 </details>